Soibam Subhaschandra Singh

 Soibam Subhaschandra Singh is an Indian politician from Manipur.
 In March 2017, he was elected as a member of the Manipur Legislative Assembly from Naoriya Pakhanglakpa (constituency) as a member of Bharatiya Janata Party.
 He defeated R. K. Anand of Indian National Congress by 1,615 votes in 2017 Manipur Assembly election.
-He was one of three MLA's who resigned from Bharatiya Janata Party and joined the Indian National Congress in June 2020.
+He was one of three MLAs who resigned from Bharatiya Janata Party and joined the Indian National Congress in June 2020.